8 Health Uses Of Nutmeg Essential Oil

 It Relieves Pain

 Since nutmeg essential oil is an excellent sedative, it’s widely used to treat muscle and joint pain.
 It also has anti-inflammatory properties, which makes it an effective treatment for rheumatism, arthritis, and lumbago.
-Nutmeg oil is a vital component of Chinese medicine used in the treatment of inflammation and abdominal pain.
+Nutmeg oil is a vital component of Chinese medicine and is used in the treatment of inflammation and abdominal pain.

 Treats Liver Disease